Community Hub

 Prenton Dell Claypit – A Nature Gem Behind the Hub

-The Prenton Dell Claypit is a former brick and tile works site that has been transformed into a flourishing community nature reserve right behind the Prenton RUFC Community Hub.
-Originally industrial land, the claypit sat unused for years — during which time it naturally rewilded into a rare habitat rich in biodiversity thanks to its clay-based ground.
+The Prenton Dell Claypit is on the site of a former brick and tile works site that has been transformed into a flourishing community nature reserve right behind the Prenton RUFC Community Hub.
+Originally industrial land, the claypit sat unused for years — during which time it naturally rewilded into a unique habitat rich in biodiversity thanks to its clay-based ground.

 Key features:

-🌿 Open year-round — the Prenton Dell Nature Trail is open 365 days a year for walkers, families, schools and local groups.
+- 🌿 Open year-round — the Prenton Dell Claypit Nature Trail is open 365 days a year for walkers, families, schools and local groups.
+Entrance is from rugby club car park – What3Words sang.riches.orders

-🐦 Rich habitats — the woodland and restored ponds support a wide variety of birds, butterflies and species such as great crested newts.
+- 🐦 Rich habitats — the meadow, woodland and restored ponds support a wide variety of birds, butterflies and species such as Great Crested newts and the rare Dingy Skipper butterfly.

-🪵 Educational signs and seating — benches and seasonal interpretation help visitors learn about the wildlife and plants that make the claypit special.
+- 🪵 Educational signs — We have an information board in the club car park and coming soon are seasonal interpretation boards to help visitors learn about the wildlife and plants that make the claypit special.

 Brian Kenny, Mayor of Wirral